 Please take care in your use of water, and be mindful not to waste any.

 Our main building is a low-energy house that automatically regulates airflow.
 The inbuilt ventilation system reclaims the heat from the air going out and warms up the incoming air for maximum energy efficiency.
-Please keep windows closed.
+Please keep windows closed in the when it is cold.
 If there is a bad smell and you have to open the windows, make sure to close them again after a few minutes.

 Smoking is not permitted anywhere on the monastery grounds.

-This is an area where the majority of ticks carry lyme disease.
+This is an area where many of ticks carry Lyme Disease.
 Make sure you check daily for ticks and remove them as early as possible.